Gaza War (2008-2009)Legacy

 International institutions Survey the Damage

 And let us not forget, that Hamas was criticized for not entering the democratic process.
-After entering the electoral arena and winning a democratic election, the Palestinian Authority citizens under Hamas rule have been unfairly subjected to bombings, war and a crippling blockade.
-'Heads I win, 'tail'you lose' is what Hamas faces.
-The United States has permitted Israel to make a mockery of the U.S. mission for bringing democracy to the Middle East.
-America is perceived as a hypocrite and charlatan, has lost credibility with the Arab world and made to appear subservient to Israel's endeavors.
+After entering the electoral arena and winning a democratic election, the Palestinian Authority citizens under Hamas rule have been rewarded by being unfairly subjected to bombings, war and a crippling blockade.
+'Heads I win, 'tail'you lose' is what they found.
+And the United States learned that Israel makes a mockery of the U.S. mission for bringing democracy to the Middle East.
+America is now perceived as a hypocrite and charlatan, has lost credibility with the Arab world and made to appear subservient to Israel's endeavors.
 How can any patriotic American allow that?

 The 2007 Siege or Blockade of Gaza started in June 2007 when Israel imposed a blockade on Gaza.
 This has had support from Egypt and the USA, among other nations.
 The blockade consists of a land blockade along Gaza's borders with Egypt and Israel and a sea blockade maintained by the Israeli navy from three nautical miles offshore.
 It immediately followed the 2006-2007 economic sanctions against the Palestinian National Authority following the election of Hamas to the Palestinian government.

 A September 2009 United Nations fact-finding mission found that the blockade of Gaza "amounted to collective punishment," was likely a war crime and a crime against humanity and recommended that the matter be referred to the International Criminal Court.

 From Amnesty International: